KI-ASIC-TUM/spiking-dft-cfar/README.md

 # spiking-DFT-CFAR

-Implementation of a Spiking Neural Network solving the 2-D Discrete Fourier Transform and the OS-CFAR segmentation algorithm for automotive radar raw data
+Implementation of a Spiking Neural Network solving the 1D and 2D Discrete Fourier Transform and the OS-CFAR detection algorithm for automotive radar raw data.

+The algorithm has been introduced in the following paper:

+_López-Randulfe, J., Duswald, T., Bing, Z., and Knoll, A. "Spiking Neural Network for Fourier Transform and Object Detection for Automotive Radar".
+Frontiers in Neurorobotics (2021) doi: 10.3389/fnbot.2021.688344._

 # Installation